 Ireland who are zealous ministers of divine truth, and as they might seem included in the above general body, it is to them particularly that I address myself.
-I am not going to discuss the merits of the Archbishop&#8217;s Charge at all.
+I am not going to discuss the merits of the Archbishop's Charge at all.
 I purposely decline it.
 My business is with the principles contained and expounded in it.
-It amounts to a claim on behalf of the Established Church to protection from the civil Sovereign, founded on these two positions&#8212;that the civil Sovereign is bound and has accordingly the right to choose the best religion for his people, and that the Established Church has every character on which such a choice ought to depend; but, in doing this, the Charge gives a statement of the foundation, nature, and office of the Church, in the principles of which no clergyman zealous in his office as a minister of the Church of Christ, could, I submit, acquiesce.
+It amounts to a claim on behalf of the Established Church to protection from the civil Sovereign, founded on these two positions -- that the civil Sovereign is bound and has accordingly the right to choose the best religion for his people, and that the Established Church has every character on which such a choice ought to depend; but, in doing this, the Charge gives a statement of the foundation, nature, and office of the Church, in the principles of which no clergyman zealous in his office as a minister of the Church of Christ, could, I submit, acquiesce.

 What is the Church of Christ in its purpose and perfection?
 And our Lord has taught us to ascribe whatever is inconsistent with this to the hand of an enemy.
-It is a congregation of souls redeemed out of &#8216;this naughty world&#8217; by God manifest in the flesh, a people purified to Himself by Christ, purified in the heart by faith, knit together, by the bond of this common faith in Him, to Him their Head sitting at the right hand of the Father, having consequently their conversation *(commonwealth)* in heaven, from whence they look for the Saviour, the Lord of glory; @Philippians 3: 20.
+It is a congregation of souls redeemed out of 'this naughty world' by God manifest in the flesh, a people purified to Himself by Christ, purified in the heart by faith, knit together, by the bond of this common faith in Him, to Him their Head sitting at the right hand of the Father, having consequently their conversation (*commonwealth*) in heaven, from whence they look for the Saviour, the Lord of glory; @Philippians 3: 20.
 As a body, therefore, they belong to heaven; *there* is their portion in the restitution of all things, when the times of refreshing shall come from the presence of the Lord.
-On earth they are, as a people, necessarily subordinate; they are nothing and nobody; their King is in heaven, their interests and constitution heavenly. &#8220;My kingdom is not of this world: if it were, then would my servants fight, that I should not be delivered to the Jews.&#8221; As such, consequently, they have no power.
-The result is, that they are formed into a spiritual community*;* they are raised, by their Head and centre and source of hope and object of allegiance being in heaven, to be heavenly.
+On earth they are, as a people, necessarily subordinate; they are nothing and nobody; their King is in heaven, their interests and constitution heavenly.
+"My kingdom is not of this world: if it were, then would my servants fight, that I should not be delivered to the Jews".
+As such, consequently, they have no power.
+The result is, that they are formed into a spiritual community; they are raised, by their Head and centre and source of hope and object of allegiance being in heaven, to be heavenly.
 They are delivered in spirit out of this present evil world, and become heavenly, spiritual, in their connections, interests, thoughts, and prospects; while their habits on earth are those, by necessary consequence, of pilgrims and strangers, adorning (by consistent humility, gentleness, patience, and kindness) the grace of which they have been made partakers, through

 {6}